pythonindia/inpycon2019/cfp.md

 - Something you learned from a different language that may be useful to Python community.
 How about a type system ?
 Or patterns from functional programming.
 Or logic programming maybe ?

 - Thoughts on tech culture and living.
 Ideas on improving diversity and inclusiveness.
-On programmers' physical and mental health.
+On programmers’ physical and mental health.
 On getting better at productivity.
 On workplace issues.
-Anything that can make an impact.
+Anything that can make an impact, especially if you have used Python for any of the above or have seen someone using Python.

 And if you don't get any ideas along these lines, try plain and simple teaching.
 Pick up an niche topic (maybe a recent technology, or a scientific paper), and help us learn.
 A well delivered lecture even at a beginner level is often well received.